AndersDeath/diary2/README.md

 # 30 May 2022 - Monday - Kaş

 * 18:41 - Well, Today I had a lot of calls with everybody I would say.
 I also swimmed on lunch it was nice, despite on loud music on the beach.
 I also think a lot of moving from Angilar to Reactjs.
 I want to recreate my current project Shell for Study and prepare it in other way.
 I know that I've done a lot of ui tasks of it, but Angulat has no future.
 I nead to move to reactjs.
 I think it is not the first my attemt to do it, but If I want to be better I need to do it.
 I also started prepareations to tomorrow's meeting with Selfapy.
 It will be interesting because It will be the first a presentation in English for me.
 Nice.

+# 31 May 2022 - Monday - Kaş/Patara

+Today's evening I've spent on Patara beach.
+It's super beautiful place.
+The incredible sunset has just broken my mind.
+It's amazing.
+We also find nice place which is called Butka.
+It's a small restaraunt with cheap and food food.
+I higly reccoment it for everyone.
+I also had a super nice call with Selfapy.
+It's german company that proviced mental help to people.
+I really will be happy to work with them.
+At the same time.
+Today is the last spring day.
+Summer is very close to us.